tsengia/JSGFKit_Plus_Plus/README.md

 # JSGFKit_Plus_Plus
+A static library for parsing, generating, manipulating, and matching strings against JSGF grammars.
-A C++ port of the Java JSGFKit with a few additional features.
+This is a C++ port of the Java JSGFKit with a few additional features.

 ## Building
 JSGF Kit++ uses the `autotools` buildsystem.